You're Not Alone

 When a loved one is diagnosed with a brain disease, medical care is only one among many concerns.
 People often feel overwhelmed by the need to also consider legal planning, end-of-life issues, financial and estate planning, accessible housing arrangements, transportation challenges and long-term care plans, to cite only a few.
 It’s comforting to know that social workers at Cleveland Clinic Lou Ruvo Center for Brain Health are here, ready to connect individuals and families to a wide spectrum of helpful community resources.

 Most people don’t think about this supportive network until they need it.
 While it’s never easy to navigate unfamiliar terrain, our social workers are expert guides – and they have some useful tools.
-For example, the Alzheimer’s Disease (AD) Compass is a user-friendly chart of community resources available to individuals living with AD and their families.

 The Need for Speed

 When it comes to planning for a future overshadowed by a brain disorder, the sooner individuals and families get started, the better.
 These diseases eventually rob patients of the ability to make decisions about their healthcare, their money, and their personal care.
 They need to know that resources are available to allow them to participate in planning and decision-making while they still can.
 We can help.